By Lambert Strether of Corrente.

 “We note the assurances of Trade Minister Andrew Robb that Australia has not agreed to immediate extension of monopolies on costly life-saving biologic medicines beyond the current Australian standard of five years. …

-“However, we note these assurances are weakened by the fact that the US is claiming that 5 years is a minimum standard and [that is, a side deal] for an additional three years of monopoly on biologics, referred to as ‘5 years+3 years’.
+“However, we note these assurances are weakened by the fact that the US is claiming that 5 years is a minimum standard and there is a “voluntary” agreement using administrative means [that is, a side deal] for an additional three years of monopoly on biologics, referred to as ‘5 years+3 years’.
 Without the detail of the text it is difficult to know exactly what impact this will have,” said Dr Ranald.

 Finally, it’s highly likely there are secret side deals, and not just because the TPP process so far has been marked by a total lack of transparency.
 Now, I know I shouldn’t ask a TPP proponent to prove the negative by saying “Show me there are no secret deals!” but the administration is certainly acting as if there are such deals.
 International Business Times:

 Yet, in recent months, the administration has declined to respond to open records requests for communications between Froman — a former Citigroup executive — and financial services companies with vested interests in the deal’s structure.

 So, no text, a complex process to prepare it, side deals, secret side deals, and already there are differing interpretations.
 There is (as yet) no deal, because there is no deal to see.

 TPP is Not a Trade Deal